-6. Parking
+7. Parking

-The site shall not be occupied until the vehicle parking and turning spaces have been surfaced, marked out and provided in accordance with the approved plans.
-The parking and turning spaces shall thereafter be kept available for parking (of private motor cars and/or light goods vehicles) at all times.
+No pitch shall be first occupied until vehicle parking and turning spaces for that pitch and all shared areas have been completed in accordance with the approved plans (including any surfacing arrangements and marking out).
+Thereafter the parking and turning spaces shall be kept available for parking and manoeuvring (of private cars and/or private light goods vehicles) at all times.

 Reason: To ensure the development is provided with adequate parking facilities, in order to reduce the likelihood of roadside parking that would adversely affect road safety and the flow of traffic.
-This condition is imposed in accordance with the National Planning Policy Framework, Policy CS13 of the West Berkshire Core Strategy (2006-2026) and Policy TRANS1 of the West Berkshire District Local Plan 1991-2006 (Saved Policies 2007).
+This condition is applied in accordance with the National Planning Policy Framework, Policy CS13 of the West Berkshire Core Strategy 2006-2026, and Policy P1 of the Housing Site Allocations DPD 2006-2026.

-7. Access construction
+8. Access construction